 Each test has a prescribed set of procedures.
 If a police officer violates any of these procedures, the results could then be considered invalid.
 After years of practice, our San Diego criminal defense attorney is intimately familiar with these procedures and is quick to spot police missteps.
 Clients find the service at our firm personalized and respectful.
 They are also pleased at the relentless defense they receive.
 You are encouraged to contact the firm for a free initial consultation.

 If the police have taken away your commercial driver's license for driving under the influence, you may well be concerned about your livelihood and future.
-When you come to JD Law, you can have confidence you will receive the aggressive defense you need.
-Attorney James N. Dicks is one of the few Board Certified Criminal Law Specialists in the state.
+When you come to jD LAW, P.C., you can have confidence you will receive the aggressive defense you need.
+Attorney James N. Dicks is one of the few board-certified criminal law specialists in the state.
 He is often asked to deliver seminars to other lawyers on techniques for cross-examination of police officers.

 For help with CDL DUI, you are urged to contact our San Diego criminal defense lawyer.